“One of the world’s most respected chroniclers of Everest” — Outside Magazine

 Summiting K2 for Ida

-“Alan Arnette took on K2 — the most dangerous mountain on earth — not for himself, but for his mother and the fight against Alzheimer’s.
+“Alan Arnette took on K2 — one of the most dangerous mountain on earth — not for himself, but for his mother and the fight against Alzheimer’s.
 This is a story about what real purpose looks like at altitude.”

 Ed Viesturs — The only American to summit all 14 eight-thousanders without supplemental oxygen